Edmonton Public Library: History

 Beginning in 1941, the Edmonton Public Library began to operate traveling services to meet the needs of the community.
 The first service operated out of a streetcar.
 In 1947, trucks and buses were pressed into service as bookmobiles.
 These were replaced by book trailers in 1974, some of which were decommissioned in 1982 as a cost-saving measure.
 These decommissioned trailers were replaced by the more traditional bookmobile format.
 1982 also saw the implementation of data radio in the bookmobiles, which enabled them to communicate directly with the main EPL database.
 This allowed staff to utilize the electronic database and to review customer accounts from the bookmobile itself.
 The bookmobiles remained in service until 1991, when they were decommissioned.
 In 2014, traveling services were reintroduced with the launch of epl2GO literacy vans.

 Between 1950 and 1970, seven branches were opened throughout the city of Edmonton, followed by five more between 1970 and 1990.
 In 1996, the main branch located at the Centennial Library was renamed the Stanley A. Milner Library in honor of the chair of the library board from 1963 to 1968, for his contributions in making the Centennial Library a reality.

 Branches

 Edmonton Public Library currently has 21 branches across Edmonton, including two new branches opened in 2014 in Clareview Town Centre and The Meadows.
 These combine library branches with sports and recreation centres.

 In 2000, five branches were located inside malls, and they were Abbotsfield, Capilano, Londonderry, Mill Woods, and Southgate.
 The first to leave was Southgate which closed in 2002 and became Whitemud Crossing.
-Abbotsfield & Mill Woods relocated to nearby locations in 2010 and 2015, and in 2019 Capilano relocated to a standalone building in the same area.
+Abbotsfield relocated to a nearby location in 2010, and in 2015 & 2019, Mill Woods & Capilano relocated to standalone buildings in the same area.
 In 2018, the Londonderry Branch moved to a new location within Londonderry Mall, which is more accessible and modern.
-In 2020, the Abbotsfield - Penny McKee Branch moved to a new location within Riverview Crossing Mall, which makes it and Londonderry the only two branches located inside shopping malls.
+In 2020, the Abbotsfield - Penny McKee Branch moved to a new location back within Riverview Crossing Mall, which makes it and Londonderry the only two branches located inside shopping malls.